Last updated on March 14th, 2026 at 04:32 pm

-Two and a half years after Category 4 Hurricane Ian slammed Sanibel in September 2022, the beaches, the sea shells, the birds and the wildlife — all the natural stuff — is back.
-But many things people built are still a work in progreess.
+Almost four years after Category 4 Hurricane Ian slammed Sanibel in September 2022, the beaches, the sea shells, the birds and the wildlife — all the natural stuff — have been back for years.
+Progress slowed when two more hurricanes hit in 2024.

 “It’s our front porch, our driveway to Sanibel, our most welcoming opportunity to visitors,” says John Lai, president of the SanCap Chamber of Commerce.

-Taking a lesson from the Florida Keys’ recovery from Hurricane Irma in 2017, Chamber President Lai says once as area exceeds that 50 percent room occupancy, there are enough visitors to sustain the commercial spaces like restaurants and shops, which are currently about 50 percent back, and the momentum builds.
+Taking a lesson from the Florida Keys’ recovery from Hurricane Irma in 2017, Chamber President Lai says once an area exceeds that 50 percent room occupancy, there are enough visitors to sustain the commercial spaces like restaurants and shops, and the rebuilding momentum grows.

-The Chamber of Commerce projects that almost 70 percent of rooms will be back by the end of the year.
+The Chamber of Commerce reports that more than 70 percent of rooms are back.

-The beaches and most natural places are back and beautiful
+The beaches and natural places are back and beautiful

 One of the most photographed places on Sanibel — Lighthouse Beach — has been nourished with 400,000 tons of trucked-in sand and the city has completed planting 32,000 dune plants in the area.
 If you didn’t know there had been historic buildings around the base of the lighthouse, all irreparably damaged in the hurricane and now gone, you’d think it looks fine.

-To our delight, the 25-mile network of bike paths that makes Sanibel such a cyclist’s haven, is intact and it’s still a pleasure to pedal around the island.
-(The scenery isn’t the same, however, with less tree canopy.)
+The 25-mile network of bike paths that makes Sanibel such a cyclist’s haven is intact and it’s still a pleasure to pedal around the island.
+(The scenery is changed, however, with less tree canopy.)

 More from Florida Rambler: Biking Sanibel Island: Bicycle trails take you to all the best spots